imaik129/rakan-clinic-global/ARTICLES_CONTENT.md

 **CTA Section:**
 - Title: "Ready to Learn More?"
-- Description: "Schedule a consultation with our specialists to discuss how stem cell therapy can help you."
+- Description: "Schedule a consultation with our specialists to discuss how stem cell therapy can help you.
+Learn whether adipose stem cells are right for your joint condition."
-- Button: "Schedule Consultation"
+- Button: "Schedule a consultation for stem cell therapy in Tokyo"

 ---

 ## File Locations

-- **Source:** `messages/en.json` (lines 743-867)
+- **Source:** `messages/en.json`
 - **Articles Listing Page:** `app/[locale]/articles/page.tsx`
 - **Individual Article Pages:** `app/[locale]/articles/[slug]/page.tsx`